joelekstrom/terminal-mines/README.md

 git submodule init
 git submodule update
 make
+make install
 ```

-Now you should have a binary called `terminal-mines` in the folder.
-You can place it wherever you want!
+Terminal Mines is now installed on your system.

 ## Starting the game
-Run the game with `./terminal-mines` or add an alias for it.
+Run the game by typing `terminal-mines`.
+Run `terminal-mines --help` or `man terminal-mines`
+to view additional info.

-To select size/difficulty, play with the following arguments:
+To select size/difficulty, play with the following options:

 - `--width` Width of the game board
 - `--height` Height of the game board